 In 2017, Pedro Piquet had a similar programme, spending the off-season in the Toyota Racing Series and finishing second, and returning to Formula 3 with Van Amersfoort Racing.
 He managed to score one podium, at Norisring, to finish 14th in the points.

 In 2018, Pedro stayed on the same level of competition but moved to the GP3 Series.
 He joined Trident to drive the #5 Dallara-Mecachrome.
-One of his teammates is Giuliano Alesi, another son of the former F1 driver.
+One of his teammates was Giuliano Alesi, another son of the former F1 driver.
+After scoring two wins, at Silverstone and Monza, Pedro finished sixth in the points.